Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

     <div class="itinerary-story__opening-copy">
       <h2>Beginning with the end in mind.</h2>
       <p class="itinerary-story__lead">
-        <em>Designed for Living</em> follows prostheses into daily life, but to
+        <em>Designed for Living</em> explores how prostheses shape everyday life.
-        get the full picture, we must first look upstream.
-I visited FabCo to see how a clinician's design becomes the custom interface between a person and the rest of a prosthetic system.
+        Before turning to that experience, however, I wanted to take a step back and see where it begins.
+At FabCo, I followed a clinician’s design through the fabrication process as it became a custom socket.
       </p>
       <p>
-        FabCo is a prosthetics-only central fabrication facility in Nashville.
+        FabCo is a prosthetics-only central fabrication facility in Nashville, Tennessee, where clinics send casts, scans, test sockets, and detailed instructions.
+Technicians use these materials to build a custom device, which is then returned to the prosthetist for fitting.
+Each job moves through a series of specialized processes involving model preparation, plastic thermoforming, lamination, machining, finishing, and assembly.
-        Clinics send casts, scans, models, test sockets, and instructions; the shop turns that clinical information into custom devices that return to the prosthetist for fitting.
-On the floor, the work moved through areas for plaster and model preparation, plastic thermoforming, lamination, machining, finishing, and assembly.
-The rooms separated dusty, hot, and chemical processes, while each socket carried the same individual shape from one stage to the next.
+        The work is distributed across a variety of dedicated rooms, including an area for creating plaster models, a space lined with grinders and cutting tools, and another equipped with rows of ovens for thermoforming.
       </p>
     </div>
   </section>